TheBoyRoy05/Wave-Simulation/README.md

 $$\frac{\partial^2 \psi}{\partial t^2} + \gamma \frac{\partial \psi}{\partial t} = c^2 \nabla^2 \psi$$

 where $\gamma$ is the damping coefficient.
-Let's start in one dimension.
-Using the notation from the last part and the tools given to us by the finite-difference method, we can write this equation as
+Using the notation from the last part and the tools given to us by the finite-difference method, we can write this equation in one dimension as

 $$\frac{\psi_{i+1,j} - 2\psi_{i,j} + \psi_{i-1,j}}{\Delta t^2} + \gamma \frac{\psi_{i+1,j} - \psi_{i-1,j}}{2\Delta t} = c^2\frac{\psi_{i,j+1} - 2\psi_{i,j} + \psi_{i,j-1}}{\Delta x^2}$$